 ~*~ BACON BLUEBERRY APPLE COOKIES ~*~

-Chunky, decadent, and filled with bacon…these bad boys are the Ben & Jerry’s of oatmeal cookies.
+It took healthy Coconut, Cashew, Apple Thins and made then naughty.
+Chunky, decadent, and filled with bacon…these bad boys are the Ben & Jerry’s version of oatmeal cookies.
 You can replace one of the two surgars with (REAL) maple syrup for more flavor.
 And if you don’t have blueberries, you can sub with raisins or dried cranberries.
 This recipe doesn’t use a standard mixer, but works just as well.
 If you do have one, totally use it!

 1/2 pound bacon, plus 1/4 cup reserved fat